Education: Pre-K to 12th Grade

 EDU - Education

 This course provides students with an introduction to the field of teaching and learning.
 Students will become familiar with teaching as a career choice and state requirements for becoming a certified teacher.
-The foundations, history, and philosophy of education will be examined and students will gain an understanding of modern education in our society.
-Students will also examine the impact of current issues on American education today.
-To assist students in gaining knowledge in a well organized format, the course is structured into four areas of competence: historical and philosophical foundations; teachers and students; schools and curriculum; and finances, government, and legal concerns.
+To assist students in gaining knowledge in a well organized format, the course is structured into four areas of competence: historical and philosophical foundations; teacher and student diversity (culture, language, and exceptionalities); schools and curriculum; and finances, government, and legal concerns.
+Students will explore relevant current issues in education.
+Students will closely examine how schools serve as tools for promoting equity, social justice, and societal change.

 Upon successful completion of this course, students should be able to:

-Develop background in education foundations, theory and policy, including understanding social, economic and cultural diversity, and implications for learning (PDE Competencies).
+Develop a background in education foundations, theory and policy, including understanding social, economic and cultural diversity, and implications for learning.

-Understand and analyze the major developments of the history of education, especially as they relate to school reform.
+Discuss and analyze the major developments of the history of education, especially as they relate to discrimination, equity, social justice and school reform.

 This course is an introduction to online teaching and learning.
 Its purpose is to increase the student's understanding and awareness of online teaching styles and strategies, as they relate to today's technologies.
 This course will combine educational theory with computer-based activities to complement major course concepts.
 The course emphasizes practices, concepts and theories applicable to any level of teaching and/or online learning.
 Such knowledge will help students develop skills that will influence how they practice teaching with technology in either a classroom or online environment.
 NOTE: Students are expected to have basic knowledge of computer applications, have the ability to use an internet browser and have internet access.